rust-dev-tools/dev-tools-team/stability/rls.md

 ### Inclusion with 'Rust product'

-Currently at this stage.

-### stable channel

 I.e., what does RLS need to do to ride the trains

-* Provide back compat guarantees
+* Agree on back compat guarantees
 * Tests running on Rust CI
 * De facto unstable features are behind the unstable features option
 * Unstable features option is linked to nightly toolchain